 Our 501(C)(3) non-profit is The International Environmental Data Rescue Organization (IEDRO)

-Some of the areas in which IEDRO could use your help in the area of Data Rescue and Digitization (DR&D) are to:
+Some of the areas in which IEDRO could use your help:

-- Author articles on the critical need for historic data for our website and free monthly newsletter, The International Data Rescue News,
+- Help write articles on the critical need for historic data for our website (IEDRO.ORG)

-- Provide liaison with the World Meteorological Organization (WMO), American Meteorological Society (AMS), NOAA/National Weather Service and with data rescue project teams overseas (ability to communicate in English, French, Spanish, Portuguese, Arabic etc. would be an advantage).
+- Assist our data rescue project teams overseas (ability to communicate in English, French, Spanish, Portuguese, Arabic etc. would be an advantage).

-- Research special areas such as the uses of historic data in operations and hydrometeorology, locations and contents of data archived worldwide, and data rescue projects underway.
+- Research special areas such as the uses of historic weather data

 - Learn to and then advise national meteorological services on the preservation of data on paper, microfiche/microfilm and magnetic tape.